badMade/comet_page_reader/README.md

 ## Testing & Mocking

-To exercise the extension without incurring OpenAI costs:
+To exercise the extension without incurring remote provider costs:

 - Switch the `MOCK_MODE` constant in `popup/script.js` to `true` to simulate all background requests.
 - Alternatively, point the fetch calls in `background/service_worker.js` to a local mock server (for example `http://localhost:3000`) to return deterministic responses.